payskyCompany/paybutton-sdk/README.md

 Note: Version 2.0.8 may not be the last version check Releases in github to get latest version.

 ## :rocket: Deployment
-1. Before deploying your project live, you should get a merchant ID and terminal ID from our company.
+1. Before deploying your project live, you should get a merchant ID, terminal ID and Secure Hash Key from our company.
 2. You should keep your merchant ID and terminal ID secured in your project, encrypt them before save them in project.
 ​
 ## :hammer_and_wrench: How to use